 The psychotherapeutic process could be described in terms of the evolution of one’s capacity to act in freedom in all areas of one’s life.
 This requires that we take a hard look at the circumstances of our life—particularly when things are not going our way—and ask some very difficult questions about how and why we set it up to have these experiences.
 Ouch!
 This is radically different than complaining, “Why is this happening to me?
 It’s not fair.”
 It’s not fair, but life isn’t fair.

 Every time we’re emotionally triggered, every unpleasant social interaction that lingers in our consciousness, every negative thought, every judgment, every feeling of helplessness and hopelessness, every relationship in which we feel betrayed, is caused by suppressed trauma.
-And until it is consciously uncovered and integrated, it will be driving the bus.
+If it wasn’t, we would be free to simply take in the experience, respond as rationally and resourcefully as possible, and then move on.
+But until trauma is consciously uncovered and integrated, it will be driving the bus.
 The good news in this is that if we can learn to witness every event and our every reaction in this way, our suffering becomes opportunity and our best teacher.

 There is an exquisite and elegant wisdom at work in our lives that seems to want us to be whole.
 It’s not easy to work with the wisdom, because it’s going to lead us into suffering.
 But the avoidance of actual and original suffering is what leads us to generate so much unnecessary suffering in our lives.
 And it is the latter form of suffering that keeps us from being free.

 When I met my wife, the first couple of years were marked by insane love, along with feelings like destiny had found us.
 The challenge was that the love was deep enough that it brought up all my vulnerability.
-(If we are not all in with our love, then we can effectively avoid this nasty, but necessary stuff.)
+(This nasty stuff only comes up if we are all in.)
 But I was all in.
 Fear of intimacy, rage at perceived injustice, insecurity and jealousy, all came up for me to look at.
 I cut off from her emotionally.
 It was all a perfect reenactment of my past with my mother.